UBC-STAT/stat545.stat.ubc.ca/content/collaborative-project/milestone2/index.md

 **10 points**

 -   Update your README file to reflect any changes that have happened in your repository.
-This will probably only be a very small change, and that's OK. (**5 points**)
+This will probably only be a very small change, and that's OK. (**5 points for all changes reflected in the README; 4 points if at least one change is not reflected in the README; 0 points if there are changes and none of them are reflected in the README.**)
 -   Your repository is clean and organized.
-For example, there aren't any "old" files, and there are no relics (such as, if you once output to html, but no longer, then if present, that html file is an unnecessary relic). (**5 points**)
+For example, there aren't any "old" files, and there are no relics (such as, if you once output to html, but no longer, then if present, that html file is an unnecessary relic). (**5 points total: 1 point for general organization, 2 points for no relic files, 2 points for all output files being up to date.**)

 ## Exercise 3: Submitting this Milestone